-Since I was young, I’ve always had to deal with an uncontrollable passion: explore the less-known paths.
+Since I was a toddler, I’ve always had to deal with an uncontrollable zeal, explore the less-known paths.

-Starting from the wild mountain hikes escaping from the city.
-Passing by the steamy passion I’ve had for entrepreneurship and self-employment and art, in all of its
+Beginning from the lush mountain hikes escaping from the city.
+Passing by the steamy passion I’ve had for psychology, politics and then art, in all its forms.

 Coming to the present…

-Where I fell in love with the process of continuously losing & finding myself by living in a different place every new year.
+When I fell in love with the process of perpetually losing and finding myself by living in a different place every new year.
 To me, those bright mornings walking in a mysterious city on the other side of the world are the irrefutable proof that being alive is worth it.

-I was born on the 6th of October 1997 in a small town near Rome called Viterbo.
+I was born on the 6th of October 1997 in a provincial town near Rome called Viterbo.
 It has few inhabitants and ever fewer interesting things to do.
 I was thoroughly bored by my routine, school, and peers.

 “I have never let my schooling interfere with my education.”